 Here are some possible other errors you can encounter relating to WDS.
 Error 0xc1570103: The license file was not found in the specified path, how to fix error 0xc1510114: The wim file needs to be remounted, ensure the image is mounted.
 Also see this article on how to mount an image, and how to remove packages from the Windows image.

-– Note: This error is not a permission issue, and as such do not consider checking that.
+Note: This error is not a permission issue, and as such do not consider checking that.

 In order to resolve this issue before employing the hard way to reboot your server which can possibly fix this issue.
-This is also not recommended because, if the server is a production server, you cannot just reboot it as it is critical system and must not be interrupted.
+This is also not recommended because, if the server is a production server, you cannot just reboot it as it is a critical system and must not be interrupted.

-– Open the Task Manager by right-clicking on your Windows Taskbar or use the keyboard-shortcut [CTRL+ Shift + Esc] to start the Windows 10 Task Manager.
+Step 1: Open the program path via Windows 10 Task Manager.
+This step is relatively straightforward.
+Open the Task Manager by right-clicking on your Windows Taskbar or use the keyboard shortcut [CTRL+ Shift + Esc] to start the Windows 10 Task Manager.

+In the Task Manager click More Details and then, select the Tab “Processes”.
 As we can see below, there is currently no process using the files.

-Step 2: Sing the “Resource Monitor”: You can use the Resource Monitor which is an inbuilt tool for Windows devices to find which handle or DLL is using it.
+To determine where a file is open in Windows, you can use the Resource Monitor which is an inbuilt tool for Windows devices to find which handle or DLL is using it.

 Alternatively, you can search for the “Resource Monitor or resmon.exe” in the start menu.

-– As you can see, there is no associated handler as well.
-If there are associated handles, use the search field in the Associated Handles.
+Click on the CPU tab.
+As you can see, there is no associated handler as well.
+However, if there are associated handles, use the search field in the Associated Handles.
 With this handle, you can identify the process by looking at the Image or PID column and then kill it.

-This is similar to using the method described in step 2 above.
-It depends on the tool you love most.
+This is similar to the method described in Step 2 above.
+But it depends on the tool you love most.

-Step 4: Reboot the Server:
+Step 4: Reboot the Server

-– This is usually the last resort, but also did not fix my issue.
+This is usually the last resort but also did not fix my issue.

-– Note: MDT was closed and the “install.wim” unmounted (discarded) and the install.wim file properly cleaned as shown below.
+Note: MDT was closed, and the “install.wim” unmounted (discarded) and the install.wim file properly cleaned as shown below.
 See the following guide on how to unmount a Windows Image File (WIM), see the following link.

 My solution: I ended up logging on using the local Administrator account and was able to delete the folder!
-Weird right?

 This was not an issue with permission.
-For issues relating to permission, see the following articles, Folder Access Denied, you require permission from SYSTEM: Unable to delete old windows folder, Error: 0xc1510111 You do not have permissions to mount and modify this image and You require permission from trustedinstaller: How to delete or rename files protected by Trusted Installer.
+For issues relating to permission, see the following articles, Folder Access Denied, you require permission from SYSTEM: Unable to delete old Windows folder, Error: 0xc1510111 You do not have permissions to mount and modify this image and You require permission from trustedinstaller: How to delete or rename files protected by Trusted Installer.

-I hope you found this blog post helpful.
-If you have any questions, please let me know in the comment session.
+I hope you found this blog post on how to determine where a file is open in Windows helpful.
+Please let me know in the comment session if you have any questions.